rizdiaprilian/MLOps_Zoomcamp/UK_house_price/experiment_orchestration/README.md

 ![image](https://user-images.githubusercontent.com/42743243/187728101-75ffe464-b34d-4c5a-8c24-15e7d93459e4.png)

-3) Run the prediction [here](https://github.com/rizdiaprilian/MLOps_Zoomcamp/blob/master/UK_house_price/model_prefect.py).
-Command `python model_prefect.py Oxford "2019-01-01"` generates an artifact with several logs along with parameters and forecasting metrics and the logged model can be used for deployment.
+3) Run the [prediction](https://github.com/rizdiaprilian/MLOps_Zoomcamp/blob/master/UK_house_price/model_prefect.py) with command `python model_prefect.py Oxford "2019-01-01"` generates an artifact with several logs along with parameters and forecasting metrics and the logged model can be used for deployment.